minneymickey2006/Weather_ELT_Snowflake_Airbyte_Airflow/README.md

 .env file is defined to hold the secret credential.

 ## Deployment on Cloud Platform
-##Installation of Airbyte
-Setup Environment
+Installation of Airbyte, Setup Environment
 1. To connect to your instance, run the following command on your local terminal:
 SSH_KEY=/Users/sukarno.zhanggmail.com/Desktop/group1_project3_v4/airbyte.pem
 chmod 400 $SSH_KEY